ryotan/greyshade/README.md

 Greyshade
 ============

-[Greyshade](http://github.com/shashankmehta/greyshade) is a minimal, responsive theme for Octopress.
+[Greyshade](http://github.com/shashankmehta/greyshade) is a minimal, responsive theme ported from Octopress.
-Starting point forked from [Slash](https://github.com/tommy351/Octopress-Theme-Slash)

 For demo, check out websites from the [wiki](https://github.com/shashankmehta/greyshade/wiki/Sites-using-Greyshade/)